FairlyTales/Algorithms_and_Data_Structures/README.md

 # Algorithms

-Diving into sort, search, recursion, sets, greedy and dynamic algorythms in JavaScript
+Diving into sort, search, recursion, sets, greedy and dynamic algorithms in TypeScript